Karnivool: 2008–2010: Sound Awake

 After touring in the US, Karnivool returned to Australia in 2008 and subsequently entered the studio to write their follow-up to Themata.
 Goddard stated that the new album Sound Awake would be a huge progression from Themata, while Stockman stated that the writing process of the new record was a collaborative effort by the band, in contrast to their previous work.
 Karnivool disclosed their new recording strategy for the second album: try to focus less on minute details and record a more natural-sounding album.
 The album was again produced and mixed by Savell.

+In an interview with Rock photographer and writer Stephen Lane, guitarist Mark Hosking said the band had mixed the album at Sing Sing Studios in Melbourne, however, had recorded the tracking at locations all over Perth.
+This was done to save money, but also out of convenience due to other projects each band member had going at the time.
+The interview also revealed that the band had recorded drums first, then guitars, then bass, then synths, layers and so on.
+This was a diversion from the usual Drums, Bass, Guitar method in the past.

 The band continued to tour Australia, including the Big Day Out tour, Pyramid Rock Festival, Southbound and Homebake.
 During their live performances for the Aeons Tour, they played some of the new songs from the album, such as "Goliath", "Deadman", "Pearogram" (All I Know) and "New Day".
 At Homebake in 2008 they debuted a fifth new song entitled "Set Fire to the Hive", which was confirmed as the first single from the album.
 The new songs were considered more mature, while still bearing resemblance to the band's previous work.

 On 26 April 2009, the video for "Set Fire to the Hive" was released and on 9 May peaked at No. 11 on the AIR Top 20 singles charts.
 The album was released on 5 June 2009 and debuted at No. 2 on the ARIA Album Charts. and No. 1 on the AIR Charts.
 In October 2009, the album received Gold certification for sales in Australia.